blucap/EEA_Python_Primer/README.md

 ## Communications and coordination

-A Zoom or alternative stream links will be made available via this this [site and page](https://martien.netlify.app/book/example/).
+Video links are available on this [site and page](https://martien.netlify.app/book/example/), via the Course schedule above.

 Host: [Martien Lubberink](https://martien.netlify.app/)